aristanetworks/CloudVisionPortal-Examples/README.md

-# CloudVisionPortal-Examples
+# Arista Cloudvision&reg; Portal Examples
-A collection of CloudVision Portal examples and best practices
+This repository is a collection of examples and best practices for CloudVision&reg; Portal.